Bond Indentures

 Subordination of Debt

 Although bonds are considered safe investments, they wouldn't be that safe if the company could issue more debt afterwards without restriction.
 More debt would decrease the issuer's creditworthiness, which would cause all its bonds to decrease in price in the secondary market, and would greatly increase risk to current bondholders.
-Therefore, almost all indentures include subordination clauses that limit the amount of additional debt that the issuer can incur, and all subsequent debts are subordinated to prior debts.
+Therefore, most indentures include subordination clauses that limit the amount of additional debt that the issuer can incur, and all subsequent debts are subordinated to prior debts.
 Thus, the 1st bond issue is called senior debt, because it has priority over subsequent debt, called junior debt or subordinated debt.
 If the issuer goes bankrupt, senior debtholders get paid before junior debtholders.

 Restriction of Stock Dividend Payments